 where the colimit runs over the poset $I\cC_{h}$ of the entourages of the hybrid coarse structure of $(IX)_{h}$.
 See also Example \ref{wfeoihewiufh9ewu98u2398234324234} for notation.

-We consider $(1,\infty)$ as a bornological coarse space with the structures induced from the metric.
-Let $q:X\to (1,\infty)$ be a bornological and controlled function (not necessarily a morphism) such that We define the pair of functions $p:=(q,0)$ and consider the cylinder $I_{p}X$.
+We consider $[1,\infty)$ as a bornological coarse space with the structures induced from the metric.
+Let $q:X\to [1,\infty)$ be a function.
+Then we define the pair of functions $p:=(q,0)$ and consider the cylinder $I_{p}X$.
 We define the maps of sets

 and